 Despite recent struggles with mobility and health, his physical capabilities are still fairly close to what they were two or three decades earlier, and he has always taken pride in that.
 When I took a summer job setting up event bleachers last summer, we bonded over the pride that comes with constructing a solid object with our hands.

-I have personally incorporated this idea in opposition to the expectations of the body of color.
+I have personally incorporated this idea in opposition to the expectations of bodies of color.
 We are too often placed in scenarios in which the differences of our bodies against the stark whiteness of the spaces we inhabit are expected to be sources of insecurity and shame.

-For my father, his body is a conduit for accomplishment, and for me, this worldview gives me a powerful psychological shield to colorism.
-This lesson is obviously not universal—it can actually be quite exclusionary to the differently-abled.
+For my father, his body is a conduit for accomplishment, and for me, this worldview gives me a powerful psychological shield against colorism.
+This lesson is obviously not universal — it can actually be quite exclusionary to the differently-abled.
 Worth should of course never be exclusively defined by physical capability.
 Nevertheless, it can be a useful tool for some, and it has been for me.

 I registered to vote when I was 17, just before the 2008 primaries.
 Even before that, I had some strong opinions, very obviously influenced by my father.